Ladies and gentlemen, I may need to acknowledge something and slightly, in a very small way, apologize.

 No, I mean, I don't think there's any doubt it was a setup question.

-And look at Michelle's answer is the best indication to me the whole thing was a plant, because if Michelle had actually listened, oh no, no, it's not my husband that's going to take people's papers.
+And look at Michelle's answer is the best indication to me the whole thing was a plant because if Michelle had actually listened, oh, no, no, it's not my husband that's going to take people's papers.

-We gotta have Congress to solve that.
+We've got to have Congress to solve that.

 But she just answered it as though the question was asked about Arizona, not her husband.

-So there's no doubt in my mind.
+So just no doubt in my mind.

-Yeah, well, okay, I still I guess I'll come down on the side, it's still a plant, because Michelle's answer was very, very smooth.
+Yeah, well, okay, I guess I'll come down on the side.

 She was expecting the question.